Letter Responding to Customer Experience Complaints

 • Reference to the customer’s complaint.

-• Organization’s response, explanation, solution, apology.
+• Organization’s response, explanation, solution, and apology.

 • Offers and compensation, if any,